cylc/cylc-doc/src/user-guide/writing-suites.rst

 ^^^^^^^^^^^^^^^^^^^

-If a task declares an owner other than the suite owner and/or a host other than the suite host, cylc will use non-interactive ssh to execute the task on the ``owner@host`` account by the configured batch system:
+If a task declares an owner other than the suite owner and/or a host other than the suite host, Cylc will use non-interactive ssh to execute the task on the ``owner@host`` account by the configured batch system: